chef/chef-web-docs/chef_master/source/server_replication.rst

    Enable a service.
 Default value: ``true``.

 ``ec_sync_client['ha']``
-   Run the Chef server in a high availability topology.
+   Run the Chef Server in a high availability topology.
 Default value: ``false``.

 ``ec_sync_client['log_directory']``
    The directory in which log data is stored.
 The default value is the recommended value.
 Default value: ``'/var/log/opscode/chef-sync/client'``.